gonzalofdz/poshli/.github/DEVELOPER.md

  but is shorter base64_code "String", and after all will be the decision of the final developer to use the chosen way for each occasion.

+ Why not 'echo'? it's shortener.
+ Because the usefulness of these functions is to be able to use them to handle variables, and a carriage return is not friendly with variables, echo -n would solve the issue, but then it wouldn't be posix.

 * **Please read [SECURITY.md](https://github.com/gonzalofdz/lispo/blob/master/.github/SECURITY.md)**.
 Security is fundamental in the code of this project, otherwise this project would not make sense.

  <a name="documentation"></a>